 Prediction.
 What will happen in the future?
 What will happen to you when you're older?
 What will happen in the world?
 How will the situation develop?

 Suggestion.
 Give advice to the reader.
-What should the reader do him- or herself?
+What should the reader do themself?
 What should world leaders do?
-What can we all, as world citizens, do?

 We will see examples of "MOPS" in example essays!

 Section 6.
 Process Analysis Writing